Splunk® Cloud Services

 • Rename an imported item

-• Import items into a subnamespace inside the module.
+• Import items using a namespace alias.

 See also